Marguerite Clark: Stage career (1899–1914)

-Film career
+Film career (1914-1921)

 At age 31, it was relatively late in life for a film actress to begin a career with starring roles, but the diminutive Clark had a little-girl look, like Mary Pickford, that belied her years.
 Also, film was not developed or mature enough to showcase Clark at her youthful best at the turn of the century.
 These were some of the reasons established Broadway stars refused early film offers.
 Feature films were unheard of when Clark was in her early 20s.

-She made her first appearance on screen in the short film Wildflower, directed by Allan Dwan.
+Once signed with Adolph Zukor's Famous Players Film Company, she was cast in starring roles in more than a dozen features.
+Her first appearance on screen was in the short film Wildflower (1914), directed by Allan Dwan.

-In 1915, Clark starred as "Gretchen" in a feature-length production of The Goose Girl based on a 1909 best-selling novel by Harold MacGrath.
-She performed in the feature-length production The Seven Sisters (1915), directed by Sidney Olcott, and she reprised a Broadway role, starring in the first feature-length film version of Snow White (1916).
+Marguerite Clark's emergence as an outstanding film actor was acknowledged by 1915, when Moving Picture World, in a review of The Goose Girl, based on a 1909 best-selling novel by Harold MacGrath, reported that Clark "conquers her audience in an instant."
+She performed in the feature-length production The Seven Sisters (1915), directed by Sidney Olcott, and then reprised her stage role in a film that would define the Clark persona—the influential 1916 screen version of Snow White.

 Clark was directed in this by J. Searle Dawley, as well as in a number of films, notably when she played the characters of both "Little Eva St. Clair" and "Topsy" in the feature Uncle Tom's Cabin (1918).

 Clark starred in Come Out of the Kitchen (1919), which was filmed in Pass Christian, Mississippi, at Ossian Hall.
 The same year, she enrolled as a yeowoman in the naval reserves.
-Clark made all but one of her 40 films with Famous Players-Lasky, her last with them in 1920 titled Easy to Get, in which she starred opposite silent film actor Harrison Ford.
+Clark made all but one of her 40 films with Famous Players–Lasky, her last with them in 1920 titled Easy to Get, in which she starred opposite silent film actor Harrison Ford.
 Her next film, in 1921, was made by her own production company for First National Pictures distribution.
 As one of the most popular actresses going into the 1920s, and one of the industry's best paid, her name alone was enough to ensure reasonable box office success.
 As such, Scrambled Wives was made under her direction, following which she retired at age 38 to be with her husband at their country estate in New Orleans.

+Critic Alice Hall, writing in Picturegoer magazine (April 1921), observed that the 34-year-old Clark, near the end of her film career "seems to have discovered the secret of perpetual youth; and with it moreover, to have combined the grace and charm which the wisdom of experience alone can bring."